warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/course_catalog/overview.rst

 Use the Course Catalog API to obtain information about the catalogs that edX offers, as well as information about the courses in a specific catalog.

-Before you use the Course Catalog API, you must request credentials from edX.
-For more information, see :ref:`Get Credentials for the EdX Course Catalog API`.
+Before you use the Course Catalog API, you must request credentials to access edX REST web services.
+For more information, see :ref:`getting_a_client_id_and_secret`.

 Using the Course Catalog API, you can accomplish the following tasks.